This tutorial shows you how to set up NI hardware and software to communicate via RS-232, RS-422, or RS-485 with a serial instrument in LabVIEW.

 Consult the pinout or documentation for your serial instrument and make sure you have the correct cables and/or serial interface hardware to connect it to the computer.
 Refer to the following for more information.

 Install the latest compatible version of LabVIEW and the NI-VISA driver.
 If you are using a NI serial interface device, also install the latest compatible version of the NI-Serial driver.
+If using a 3rd party cable, check to see if there is an additional driver, especially for USB serial adapters.
 Refer to the following for compatibility information.

 After installing NI software, set up your hardware to connect the serial instrument to the computer.

 If you are using NI serial interface device, refer to the Serial Installation Guide to install the hardware.
 If your computer already has a serial port, skip to the next step.

 Connect the instrument’s port to the NI serial interface device or the computer’s port via a serial cable and power it on.
 If you have a two-wire RS-422/485 instrument, refer to Set Up 2-Wire (Half-Duplex) Communication with RS-485 Port.

 In Measurement and Automation Explorer (MAX), NI-VISA detects the instrument and creates the VISA resource for the serial communications (COM) port that you use to communicate with the instrument.

 Open MAX from the Start menu.

 Expand Devices and Interfaces.
 You should see the VISA resource name of the COM port listed as ASRL[board][::INSTR].
 If you are using an NI serial interface device, the COM port will appear under the interface.